TorqIT/shopware-azure-provisioning/README.md

 ## Updating an existing environment

 TODO how to update an existing environment (e.g. updating DB storage size, adding Container Apps envs/secrets)

+## Useful scripts

+Once an environment has been provisioned, the `scripts/` directory contains some useful scripts that can be run against the running environment (see its README).